 Where Gate Installation Projects Succeed and Fail

-We get thousands of calls a year looking for gate installations which often resulting in roughly one out of three being installed.
+We receive thousands of calls a year looking for gate installations, which often result in roughly one out of three being installed.
 The reasons for this are simple, many cities have tightened up and expanded their requirements for installing gates.
 The net result of this tightening of rules has been the disqualification of gate site locations or altering of plan designs which provide less protection than the property owner was original seeking.
-Some communities such as the City of San Jose, have viewed gates as closing in neighborhoods and restricting community flow which some communities have found results in transient theft by people moving unrestricted through community property.
-One project that was reviewed was an ideal candidate for vehicle access and pedestrian control because the community was accessed only through a single location and there was no outlet to other communities in the vicinity.
+Some communities such as the City of San Jose, have viewed gates as closing in neighborhoods and restricting community flow.
+However residents counter the open city approach because they experience transient theft and damage by people moving unrestricted through community property.
+One project that was reviewed, was an ideal candidate for vehicle access and pedestrian control because the community was accessed only through a single vehicle and pedestrian location and there was no outlet to other communities in the vicinity.
+Essentially, the community was self-contained and not open to other communities when built.
 The San Jose planning office ultimately denied the project, even with a case if increased theft and violence from outside actors.
-Some of these actions taken by cities for communities trying to restrict public access has resulted in communities responding with legal action especially in light of reduced spending for police resources.
+Some of these actions taken by cities for communities trying to restrict public access has resulted in communities responding with legal action, especially in light of reduced spending for police resources.
 Some projects which were initially denied permits have seen reversal in court especially with mitigating circumstances clearly outlined with examples and case studies.
+One community in San Jose went head to head with city leaders with a lawsuit to allow gate installation previously denied through city planning and became frustrated enough that they simply installed the gates outside of permitting setting up a legal battle they bet would end up favorably for the community.
 Since many developments, both residential and commercial, are approved to either include or exclude gates, it is imperative that the city is clear on the critical safety and property protection needs being sought for the project.
-Simple vanity projects designed to change the status of a community to “gated community” for added safety, prestige or property value improvement without specific documented examples are going to meet with significantly more scrutiny and are going to be harder to defend reasoning.
+Simple vanity projects designed to change the status of a community to “gated community” for added safety, prestige or property value improvement without specific documented examples, are going to meet with significantly more scrutiny and are going to be harder to defend reasoning.

 Things to consider prior to gating a community or single property.